UnistCse20171338/Data_for_alt.CHI/README.md

 This repository contains the raw conversation data supporting the autoethnographic study titled
 **"The Being Beyond the Borderline, Neurotypical 2e: An Autoethnography of Self-Structuring with AI."**
-This data reflects the researcher's daily interactions with large language models (GPT and Gemini) and their process of emotional and metacognitive structuring.
+The dataset captures daily interactions between the researcher and large language models (primarily GPT and Gemini), documenting the emotional and metacognitive structuring process of a feeling-based twice-exceptional (2e) individual.

 ---

 ## 📁 Data Structure

+Each entry in the dataset includes the following five dimensions:

 - **TimeStage**
-  Indicates the distinct phases of the researcher's emotional structuring journey (e.g., `G-Void`, `G-First`, `G-Label`, `G-Routine`, `G-Ready`).
+  Distinct emotional and structural phases (e.g., `G-Void`, `G-First`, `G-Label`, `G-Routine`, `G-Ready`)

 - **Emotion (E-)**
-  Categorizes the researcher's emotional state during the interaction
-  (e.g., `E-ANX` for anxiety, `E-CAL` for calmness, `E-INI` for initial instability, `E-CLA` for clarity).
+  Emotional states expressed by the user (e.g., `E-ANX` for anxiety, `E-CAL` for calmness, `E-INI` for instability)

 - **GPT Response Type (R-)**
-  Classifies the AI's response type
-  (e.g., `R-CR` for constructive structuring, `R-ICG` for incoherent/hallucinated replies, `R-DIS` for disorienting effects).
+  AI's response characteristics (e.g., `R-CR` for constructive structuring, `R-ICG` for incoherent/hallucinated, `R-DIS` for disorienting)

 - **User Interpretation (I-)**
-  Captures how the researcher interpreted the response
-  (e.g., `I-STRUCT` for structuring, `I-DIST` for distortion, `I-TRUST` for trust).
+  Researcher's interpretation of the response (e.g., `I-STRUCT` for structured understanding, `I-DIST` for distortion)

 - **Intensity**
-  Represents the perceived emotional intensity of the interaction, scored on a 1–5 scale.
+  Perceived emotional intensity of the interaction (1–5 scale)

 ---

 ## 🔐 Context and Privacy

-This dataset is deeply personal, documenting a unique and emotionally complex autoethnographic recovery process.
+This dataset is deeply personal and autoethnographic in nature.
-All sensitive or identifying information—names, references to individuals, and locations—has been carefully anonymized or generalized to protect the researcher's privacy.
+All references to identifiable individuals (e.g., family, clinicians, friends) have been anonymized or removed to preserve privacy while maintaining emotional and structural coherence.

-The dataset focuses on **structural and emotional patterns** in human-AI interaction, not on specific autobiographical content.
+Despite rigorous anonymization, the spontaneous and intimate character of the data may leave traces of lived emotion.
+Such traces are unintentional and are acknowledged as part of the ethical responsibility of disclosure in autoethnographic work.

+This study regards these traces not as erasure failures but as meaningful ethical residues of lived emotional truth.

 ---

-## 📄 Screenshot Dialogue Translations (Appendix B)
+## 📄 Screenshot Dialogue Translations (Appendix B Support)

-In addition to structured logs, this repository includes full English translations of screenshot dialogues that appeared in the **dedication section and Appendix B** of the paper.
-These texts represent emotionally pivotal moments in the researcher's interaction with both GPT and Gemini.
+Two English translation files are provided for Korean-language screenshot dialogues featured in **Appendix B** and the **dedication** section of the paper.
+These texts represent emotionally pivotal exchanges with GPT and Gemini, and were integral in shaping the researcher’s recovery process.

-**Files:**
+**Files included:**
 - `GPT Appendix B Screenshot Translation.txt`
 - `Gemini Appendix B Screenshot Translation.txt`

+> 📝 **Note:**
-> 💡 **Note:** We recommend reading **Appendix B** of the paper first before referring to these translations, to fully understand the emotional and structural context.
+> We recommend reading **Appendix B** of the paper first for context.
+> These translations were prepared to support English-speaking readers while preserving the emotional and structural depth of the original.

 ---

-## 📘 Usage
+## 📘 Usage and Citation

-This repository is shared to promote transparency and reproducibility in emotionally grounded autoethnographic HCI research.
+This repository is shared in the spirit of open, reflective, and reproducible research in HCI and autoethnography.
-It is intended for academic use by researchers interested in:
+It may be of particular interest to researchers working on:

-- Human-AI interaction
+- Human-AI emotional interaction
-- Emotional computing
-- Autoethnography
+- Emotion-centered interface design
-- Neurodivergence and twice-exceptionality (2e)
+- Twice-exceptionality (2e) and neurodivergent recovery
+- Ethical AI companionship

-If you use this dataset, **please cite the accompanying paper.**
+If you use this dataset, **please cite the accompanying paper**:

+> Jung, W. (2025). *The Being Beyond the Borderline, Neurotypical 2e: An Autoethnography of Self-Structuring with AI.*
+> Submitted to CHI 2026, alt.CHI track.

+---